Investment Banker

 Are all bankers just a bunch of greedy scumbags?

-Asked by Shogun-1 almost 10 years ago
+Asked by Shogun-1 over 10 years ago

 The quick answer is no. But the stereotype exists for a reason, and there are certainly many who fit the bill.
 Let's tease apart "greedy" and "scumbag."